-We calculate the mean and precision of the Gaussian posterior for the value parent~$x_b^{(k)}$ using the rules as stated in \cite{mathys2011} (equations 38 and 40 therein), which follow a quadratic approximation to the variational energy with expansion point at the posterior belief~$\mu_b^{(k-1)}$ from the previous trial.
+We calculate the mean and precision of the Gaussian posterior for the value parent~$x_b^{(k)}$ using the rules as stated in \cite{mathys2011} (equations 38 and 40 there), which follow a quadratic approximation to the variational energy with expansion point at the posterior belief~$\mu_b^{(k-1)}$ from the previous time step.
 For this, we need the derivatives of the variational energies at this point:

 Here, we identify the prediction of the mean~$\hat{\mu}_{a}^{\left(k\right)}$ about the value child state~$x_{a}$ as

 and thus the prediction error about $x_{a}$ as